blinkinput/blinkinput-ios/README.md

 ### <a name="implementingTemplatingClassifier"></a> Implementing the `MBTemplatingClassifier`

-Each concrete templating classifier implements the [`MBTemplatingClassifier`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/TemplatingClassifier.html) interface, which requires to implement its [`classify`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/TemplatingClassifier.html#classify-TemplatingClass-) method that is invoked while evaluating associated `MBTemplatingClass`.
+Each concrete templating classifier implements the [`MBTemplatingClassifier`](http://blinkinput.github.io/blinkinput-ios/Protocols/MBTemplatingClassifier.html) interface, which requires to implement its `classify` method that is invoked while evaluating associated `MBTemplatingClass`.

 Classification decision should be made based on the processing result which is returned by one or more processing units contained in the collection of the classification processor groups.
-As described in [The ProcessorGroup component](#processorGroup) section, each processor group contains one or more `Processors`.
-[There are different `Processors`](#processorList) which may enclose smaller processing units, for example, [`ParserGroupProcessor`](#parserGroupProcessor) maintains the group of [`Parsers`](#parserConcept).
+As described in [The ProcessorGroup component](#processorGroup) section, each processor group contains one or more `MBProcessors`.
+[There are different `MBProcessors`](#processorList) which may enclose smaller processing units, for example, [`MBParserGroupProcessor`](#parserGroupProcessor) maintains the group of [`MBParsers`](#parserConcept).
 Result from each of the processing units in that hierarchy can be used for classification.
-In most cases `Parser` result is used to determine whether some data in the expected format exists on the specified location.
+In most cases `MBParser` result is used to determine whether some data in the expected format exists on the specified location.

-To be able to retrieve results from the various processing units that are needed for classification, their instances must be available when [`classify`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/TemplatingClassifier.html#classify-TemplatingClass-) method is called.
+To be able to retrieve results from the various processing units that are needed for classification, their instances must be available when `classify` method is called.

-`MBTemplatingRecognizer` can be parcelized and run on the different activity from the one within it is created, so it also implements [`Parcelable`](https://developer.android.com/reference/android/os/Parcelable.html) interface (`MBTemplatingClassifier` interface extends `Parcelable`).
-Here comes the tricky part of the templating classifier implementation.

-In cases when `MBTemplatingRecognizer` is serialized and deserialized via [`Parcel`](https://developer.android.com/reference/android/os/Parcel.html), all processing component instances are different than originally created ones that were used during recognizer definition.
-So it is important to take care of this while implementing classification in cases when deparcelized processing units are used in `classify` method.

-When `classify` method is called, processing units that are needed for classification can be obtained from the given `MBTemplatingClass`, passed as the method argument.
-For that purpose there are following helper classes available:

-- [`ProcessorParcelization`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/parcelization/ProcessorParcelization.html) is utility class which helps to obtain the reference to the captured `Processor` from the `MBTemplatingClass` instance, after the parcelization.
-For more information see [javadoc](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/parcelization/ProcessorParcelization.html).

-- [`ParserParcelization`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/parcelization/ParserParcelization.html) is utility class which helps to obtain the reference to the captured `Parser` from the `MBTemplatingClass` instance, after the parcelization.
-For more information see [javadoc](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/templating/parcelization/ParserParcelization.html).

-For the complete source code sample, please check [Templating API whitepaper](https://github.com/blinkinput/blinkinput-android/blob/feature/templatingAPI-whitepaper/AND-53/templatingAPI/templatingAPI.md) and `BlinkInputTemplatingSample`.

 ## Obtaining recognition results

-When recognition is done, results can be obtained through processing units instances, such as: `Processors`, `Parsers`, etc. which are used for configuring the `MBTemplatingRecognizer` and later for processing the input image.
+When recognition is done, results can be obtained through processing units instances, such as: `MBProcessors`, `MBParsers`, etc. which are used for configuring the `MBTemplatingRecognizer` and later for processing the input image.

-In cases when `MBTemplatingRecognizer` needs to be serialized and deserialized when it is passed to scan activity, `MBTemplatingRecognizer` knows how to serialize and deserialize all contained components.
-When control is returned from the scan activity and [`RecognizerBundle.loadFromIntent`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/recognizers/RecognizerBundle.html#loadFromIntent-android.content.Intent-) is called, all kept processing unit instances are updated with the scanning results.

 # <a name="detectorConcept"></a> The `MBDetector` concept

-[`MBDetector`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/Detector.html) is a processing unit used within some `Recognizer` which supports detectors, such as [`DetectorRecognizer`](#detectorRecognizer).
-Concrete `MBDetector` knows how to find the certain object on the input image. `Recognizer` can use it to perform object detection prior to performing further recognition of detected object's contents.
+[`MBDetector`](http://blinkinput.github.io/blinkinput-ios/Classes/MBDetector.html) is a processing unit used within some `MBRecognizer` which supports detectors, such as [`MBDetectorRecognizer`](#detectorRecognizer).
+Concrete `MBDetector` knows how to find the certain object on the input image. `MBRecognizer` can use it to perform object detection prior to performing further recognition of detected object's contents.

-`MBDetector` architecture is similar to `Recognizer` architecture described in [The Recognizer concept](#recognizerConcept) section.
-Each instance also has associated inner `Result` object whose lifetime is bound to the lifetime of its parent `MBDetector` object and it is updated while `MBDetector` works.
-If you need your `Result` object to outlive its parent `MBDetector` object, you must make a copy of it by calling its [`clone()`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/Entity.Result.html#clone--) method.
+`MBDetector` architecture is similar to `MBRecognizer` architecture described in [The Recognizer concept](#recognizerConcept) section.
+Each instance also has associated inner `MBRecognizerResult` object whose lifetime is bound to the lifetime of its parent `MBDetector` object and it is updated while `MBDetector` works.
+If you need your `MBRecognizerResult` object to outlive its parent `MBDetector` object, you must make a copy of it by calling its `copy` method.

 It also has its internal state and while it is in the *working state* during recognition process, it is not allowed to tweak `MBDetector` object's properties.

-When detection is performed on the input image, each `MBDetector` in its associated `Result` object holds the following information:
+When detection is performed on the input image, each `MBDetector` in its associated `MBDetectorResult` object holds the following information:

-- [`DetectionCode`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/Detector.Result.DetectionCode.html) that indicates the type of the detection (*FAIL*, *FALLBACK* or *SUCCESS*) and can be obtained with the [`getDetectionCode`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/Detector.Result#getDetectionCode--) method.
+- [`MBDetectionCode`](http://blinkinput.github.io/blinkinput-ios/Enums/MBDetectionCode.html) that indicates the type of the detection.

-- [`DetectionStatus`](https://blinkinput.github.io/blinkinput-android/com/microblink/view/recognition/DetectionStatus) that represents the status of the detection which can be obtained with the [`getDetectionStatus`](https://blinkinput.github.io/blinkinput-android/com/microblink/entities/detectors/Detector.Result#getDetectionStatus--) method.
+- [`MBDetectionStatus`](http://blinkinput.github.io/blinkinput-ios/Enums/MBDetectionStatus.html) that represents the status of the detection.

 - each concrete detector returns additional information specific to the detector type